WordPress/gutenberg/docs/contributors/repository-management.md

 >
 > For more details, please see ____ and ____.

+## Teams

+Two Github teams are used in the project.

+* [Gutenberg Core](https://github.com/orgs/WordPress/teams/gutenberg-core): A team composed of people that are actively involved in the project: attending meeting regularly, participating in triage sessions, performing reviews regularly, working on features and bug fixes and performing plugin and npm releases.

+* [Gutenberg](https://github.com/orgs/WordPress/teams/gutenberg): A team composed of contributors with at least 2/3 meaningful contributions to the project.

+Feel free to ask to be added to the repository in the #core-editor slack channel.

 ## Projects

 We use [GitHub projects](https://github.com/WordPress/gutenberg/projects) to keep track of details that aren't immediately actionable, but that we want to keep around for future reference.